Kaizen86/Uni-Notes/Digital Signal Processing/Impulse Response.md

 $$y[n] = \frac13 x[n] + \frac13 x[n-1] + \frac13 x[n-2]$$
 *TODO include picture of diagram he drew*
 This will remove high-frequency noise from the input signal $x$, which is quite useful!
-- Types of sensors with noise: Microphone, thermometer, vibration sensor This example function is quite crude, you can implement this on a microcontroller like an Arduino very easily, but you can make much better filters.
+- Examples of sensors with noise: Microphone, thermometer, vibration sensor This function is quite crude, you can implement this on a microcontroller like an Arduino very easily, but you can make much better filters.
 "That's the whole point of DSP."
 ## Determining the impulse response of this filter
-In this case, you have to have an input, we look at different values, shift it along, and look at what the output is.
+Because a filter will produce its impulse response when given an impulse function, we can do exactly that.
+In this case, $x$ is the impulse function.
+To run our filter, we slide it across $x$'s samples, represented by $n$ (sample number).

 This filter is relatively simple.
 If we run the filter, here's what happens.
+You can see how the impulse appears at each point in the filter as $n$ changes.
 The rightmost column is the output, aka the impulse response at $h[n]$.

 | $n$ | $x[n]$ | $x[n-1]$ | $x[n-2]$ | $\frac13 x[n] + \frac13 x[n-1] + \frac13 x[n-2]$ |
 | --- | ------ | -------- | -------- | ------------------------------------------------ |